top of page

 Does art run in the family?

 It does.
 My grandfather, Leo Delitz, was a Viennese society portrait painter and the son of a sculptor.
 When the Nazis came along with their message of peace & love, the family weren't quite convinced and left Austria to it and came to London.
-My father & uncle joined the British Army (Glider Pilot Regiment), and given the practical considerations of the time, changed our last name to Deliss.
+My father & uncle joined the British Army (Glider Pilot Regiment).
+Before setting off for Arnhem, the Army gave the advice to those with Germanic-sounding names that it might be a good idea to change them in case they were shot upon capture, so my father & uncle presumably thought good move, and came up with and adopted the name Deliss.

-My mother, Michèle Deliss, was a Parisian fashion designer with a boutique in Chelsea in the ’60s.
-I remember watching her sketch designs one after the other at lightning speed with a black felt-tip - she had the same knack as me, but for couture, not caricature...and (here's another gag) I tend to make the heads bigger.
+My mother, Michèle Deliss, was a Parisian fashion designer who had a boutique in Chelsea in the sixties and seventies.
+I remember watching her sketch designs one after the other at lightning speed with a black felt-tip - she had the same knack as me, but for couture, not caricature - and I tend to draw heads bigger.

 Michele-Deliss_a.jpg